 Fat often gets a bad rap, but did you know that your body needs certain fats to function properly?
 Omega-3 fats have a host of health benefits.
 Not only do they fight depression, lower cholesterol, and keep your brain healthy, they also battle inflammation.
 These powerhouse fats can also help reduce arthritis pain to such an extent that some arthritis sufferers are able to lower their dose of nonsteroidal anti-inflammatory medications.

 Arthritis doesn’t have to get in the way of enjoying your life.
 Stop in to see Dr. Dominique Nickson for innovative ways to manage your arthritis and reduce pain.
-Call Next Step Orthopedics today to request an appointment or use or online booking tool.
+Call us at (972) 547-0047 or book an appointment online.